Raygotnun/Linux-Server-Project/3. WebServer/Readme.md

 The objective is to set up a web server capable of hosting a local webpage.
 This report focuses on the installation and configuration of an Nginx web server on a Debian system.
 Nginx is a high-performance HTTP server and reverse proxy, renowned for its stability, rich feature set, and low resource consumption.
 By deploying Nginx, we aim to create a robust platform for serving web content locally, which will lay the groundwork for understanding web server management and deployment in a Linux environment.

+## **About NGINX**

+Nginx is a high-performance, open-source web server known for its efficiency and scalability, commonly used for serving static files, reverse proxying, load balancing, and handling large amounts of concurrent traffic.
+Designed with an event-driven architecture, Nginx can manage thousands of simultaneous connections with low resource usage, making it ideal for high-traffic websites and applications.
+It supports various protocols, including HTTP, HTTPS, and TCP/UDP, and can easily integrate with applications and databases.
+Nginx is widely used to improve application speed and reliability, offering flexibility through modules and configuration options for different server roles.

 ---

 ## **Prerequisites**